The market value for AR is predicted to pass USD 30 billion by 2021's end. How can AR technology impact your business? Click to learn more.

-Apple is widely known for its app development, and there are a plethora of AR-based apps found on Apple’s app store.
-Apple changed the world with the popularization of apps, and they are looking to change the world yet again by combining apps with AR technology on a large scale.
-Some of the most intriguing uses of Apple AR on the IOS store are the apps Complete Anatomy, Warby Parker, and IKEA Place.
-You may be asking yourself exactly what makes these apps so special?
-Hold on tight, because we will explain the uses of these apps further.
+Apple is widely known for its app development, and many AR-based apps are found on Apple's app store.
+Apple changed the world with the popularization of apps, and they are looking to change the world again by combining apps with AR technology on a large scale.
+Some of the most intriguing uses of Apple AR on the IOS store are the Complete apps Anatomy, Warby Parker, and IKEA Place.
+You may be asking yourself precisely what makes these apps so unique.
+Hold on tight because we will explain the uses of these apps further.

-Crunchbase states that “Elsevier is a world-leading provider of information solutions that enhance the performance of science, health, and technology.”
-Elsevier utilized Apple’s ARKit technology to create their app Complete Anatomy.
-Complete Anatomy is an AR based app that allows physical therapists and other medical professionals to quantify the improvement by their patient’s via 3D renderings of the human body.
-Medical professionals can use these renderings to study the human body more acutely as well as track patient’s improvements in movement patterns across a given time frame.
+Crunchbase states, "Elsevier is a world-leading provider of information solutions that enhance the performance of science, health, and technology."
+Elsevier utilized Apple's ARKit technology to create their app, Complete Anatomy.
+Complete Anatomy is an AR-based app that allows physical therapists and other medical professionals to quantify the improvement of their patients via 3D renderings of the human body.
+Medical professionals can use these renderings to study the human body more acutely as well as track patients' improvements in movement patterns across a given time frame.

-According to CrunchBase “Warby Parker is a lifestyle brand that offers designer eyewear while being a socially conscious business.”
-Warby Parker is another wise brand that decided to take advantage of Apple’s ARKit platform.
-They incorporated AR technology into their mobile app by allowing users to try on different types of glasses through their phone screen.
-This allows for a smoother customer experience serving as a prime example of how Apple AR can improve the quality of business for all parties involved.
+CrunchBase states, "Warby Parker is a lifestyle brand that offers designer eyewear while being a socially conscious business."
+Warby Parker is another wise brand that decided to take advantage of Apple's ARKit platform.
+They incorporated AR technology into their mobile app by allowing users to try on different types of glasses through their phone screens.
+This allows for a smoother customer experience serving as a prime example of how Apple AR can improve business quality for all parties involved.

 One of the primary reasons retail businesses have invested in AR technology is to assist customers in making more educated purchase selections.
-Gucci was one of the first premium companies to do so, offering an augmented reality function to its app that allowed users to ‘try on’ sneakers.
-This is a very practical application of augmented reality in retail; by providing customers with a visual depiction of how a product would appear in real life, the technology has the capability to minimize returns and increase customer happiness.
+Gucci was one of the first premium companies to do so, offering an augmented reality function to its app that allowed users to 'try on sneakers.
+This is a convenient application of augmented reality in retail; by providing customers with a visual depiction of how a product would appear in real life, the technology can minimize returns and increase customer happiness.

 There are many ways Apple AR can be used to train employees.
 A great example is the IOS app Virtual Tech Trainer.
-AR boosts training in this demo app by allowing many users to engage within the same AR scenario repairing technical equipment.
-The instructor’s iPad actions are reflected on the employee’s iPad, which is useful for working through complicated topics and giving the employee a realistic view of the actual equipment.
-All of this is achieved without the need to meet in person, a pandemic proof way to continue to better employees.
+AR boosts training in this demo app by allowing many users to engage within the same AR scenario, repairing technical equipment.
+The instructor's iPad actions are reflected on the employee's iPad, which helps work through complicated topics and gives the employee a realistic view of the equipment.
+All of this is achieved without needing to meet in person, a pandemic-proof way to continue improving employees.

 Overstock is an online retailer that sells brand-name items for low prices.
 Overstock allows you to place 3D models of thousands of products into your home using their IOS app.
 You can then share pictures of the AR models and put the objects in your cart, and you are even capable of buying them with Apple Pay.
-This is another great example of how effective AR can be in the retail industry.
+This is another great example of AR's effectiveness in the retail industry.

 How Does Apple AR Relate to UX?

-Apple’s ARKit opens up augmented reality to all users, which allows for businesses to be more innovative than ever.
-There’s no telling how much these innovations can improve upon UX design.
-As stated in previous articles, AR is great for improving the visualization of a product.
-Companies such as the ones listed in this article have used AR within their apps to aid in consumer’s abilities to view digital renderings of products.
+Apple's ARKit opens augmented reality to all users, allowing businesses to be more innovative than ever.
+There's no telling how much these innovations can improve UX design.
+As stated in Why Do You Need To Use Mixed Reality?
+AR is great for improving the visualization of a product.
+Companies like the ones listed in this article have used AR within their apps to aid in consumers' ability to view digital renderings of products.
 This makes the user experience better for consumers because they do not have to go through the painstaking process of physically ordering items and seeing if they work.
-With so many major companies adopting Apple AR’s technology, who knows what the future could have in store?
+With so many major companies adopting Apple AR's technology, who knows what the future could have in store?

 Hopefully, you realize that AR is not going anywhere, and Apple will continue to create high-quality AR hardware and software.
-Whether you are someone who just has a general interest in AR technology or a business owner looking to utilize this technology, you should be keeping up with Apple AR.
-With that being said, it can be quite difficult to know everything there is to know about Apple AR.
-If you have any questions regarding Apple AR contact us at Designial.com.
+Whether you have a general interest in AR technology or are a business owner looking to utilize this technology, you should be keeping up with Apple AR.
+With that being said, it cannot be easy to know everything there is to know about Apple AR.
+If you have any questions regarding Apple AR, contact us at Designial.com.
 We will be more than happy to assist you.